Looking up at the Half Moon

 Yuichi is stuck in a hospital with little to do with his spare time.
 Also in the hospital is Rika, a bratty girl who doesn't get along with anyone.
 Yuichi is of course put off by her behavior, but feels oddly drawn to her.
 Can he break through her tough exterior?

-If you want a hard won romance on the bittersweet level, then Looking Up at the Half Moon delivers, although in a very sloppy delivery.
+If you want bittersweet romance, then Looking Up at the Half Moon delivers, although in a very sloppy way.
 The basis of the story works well, but it's not put together especially well.
-Looking past that this anime kinda grew on me in a way I didn't expect.
+Past that, this anime kinda grew on me in a way I didn't expect.

 Characters are what sets this anime apart, but in a very strange way.
 The head nurse is a mix of a tough exterior and kind heart.
 She's ideally suited to push and encourage Yuichi to befriend Rika.
-On the other side there is an asshole doctor assized to Rika who isn't professionally distant as he should be - Including a part where he kicks the shit out of Yuichi.
+On the other side there is an asshole doctor assigned to Rika, who isn't professionally distant as he should be - Including a part where he kicks the shit out of Yuichi.
 I guess health care in Japan is pretty hard core.
+Get better.. or else.
 Then there is Rika.

-Rika is a character who is very hard to like, and likely a turn off for most viewers.
-However she's intentionally intended to be frustrating to watch.
+Rika is a character who is very hard to like, and likely a turn off for most viewers, however she's intended to be frustrating to watch.
 While I felt the same, I think it's a strong point of this anime.
 She's not a tsundere trope, she's sincerely difficult to deal with.
-Yuichi's struggle to break through her shell is a hard battle, and the anime never diminishes this by simply flipping a switch at a given point.
-It takes time, and each step is rather frustrating to watch.
-At the same time it makes Looking Up at the Half Moon feel sincere about the story it's trying to tell, and I really liked that.
+Yuichi's struggle to break through her shell is a hard battle which takes time, patience and is a step by step process.
+The anime never diminishes this by simply flipping a switch at a given point.
+It makes Looking Up at the Half Moon feel sincere about the story it's trying to tell, and I really liked that.

 Is it a great anime?
 No. Maybe not even a very good one, but I feel it accomplished what it tried to do well enough.
-Better yet it has an odd quality in the cast of characters that make it feel different from the average anime.
+The odd quality in the characters that make it feel a little different compared to most anime.
 If you can forgive the messy way it gets things done, and want a bittersweet kind of romance anime, Looking Up at the Half Moon might be something to consider.

 Nurse: Making an ass of yourself and apologizing is all part of being a man.